-No, it is the country in which the publisher is based that determines the group identifier – not the language of the text.
+No, it is the country in which the publisher lives or maintains residency that determines the group identifier – not the language of the text.
 Therefore, you may use a Free Lulu ISBN for works published in languages other than English.

 Important Note: Lulu only offers retail distribution services for print books created in Latin character sets and eBooks written in English.